How To Write An Artist Statement That People Will Want To Read

 Check out this quick video by Thomas Evans on how to write an artist statement

 If you found this article useful, share it around, that makes us happy.
-You can also sign up to the mailing list for posts like this.
-And, if you have any unanswered questions, you can send them to email@example.com and we'll do our best to answer them in an email or a post.
+You can also join the Mail Squad for posts like this.
+And, if you have any unanswered questions, you can send them to firstname.lastname@example.org and we'll do our best to answer them in an email or a post.

 ABOUT THE AUTHOR